UncannyJ33/gada-waze-userchurn-project/README.md

 - Target: `label` indicating whether the user was **retained** or **churned**

 **Goal:**
-Predict whether a user will churn within the month and identify behavioral drivers of churn to inform retention strategies (for example, heavy long‑distance drivers vs frequent short‑trip users).[web:1][web:85]
+Predict whether a user will churn within the month and identify behavioral drivers of churn to inform retention strategies (for example, heavy long‑distance drivers vs frequent short‑trip users).

 ---